Discover the 8 rules for secure and long-lasting underground conduit installation, perfect for industrial and home-based projects alike!

 #7 Concrete encasement

-- Likelihood of soil caving in
+- Risk of soil collapsing

 - Presence of vehicular traffic